555-555-5555

 What To Avoid in Your Smoothies

 Avoid soy protein at all costs.
 It is highly processed and usually includes soy protein isolates that can cause problems with hormones and thyroid.
 Click here for my thoughts on protein powders.
 The less processed the better.
-If you can handle dairy, I like the Designs for Health WheyMeal whey protein because it is cold processed (the heat in processing/pasteurization destroys the delicate proteins) and is made from raw whey.
-There is also a dairy free version with pea protein.
+If you can handle dairy, I like the Designs for Health whey protein because it is cold processed (the heat in processing/pasteurization destroys the delicate proteins) and is made from raw whey.
+But the bone broth protein that’s rich in nutrients is an excellent dairy free alternative.

 Also avoid egg white proteins.
 They’re not a whole food (just eat the whole egg) and are highly processed.
 And remember to avoid fruit juice.